MedCoder001/Movie-Recommendation-System-using-Python-and-Machine-Learning-Collaborative-Filtering-/README.txt

 ## Cross-Validation

 Prior versions included pre-computed cross-folds or scripts for cross-fold computation, but these are not included in the current dataset.
 Users interested in cross-validation for recommender systems can refer to [LensKit](http://lenskit.org) for tools, documentation, and code examples.

----

-This README provides a comprehensive guide to the MovieLens dataset, covering its contents, usage license, citation requirements, and file structures.
-It serves as a valuable resource for researchers and practitioners interested in movie recommendation systems and collaborative filtering techniques.